evsc/ofxContourPlot/README.md

 How To
 ------

 In the header file you need to instantiate a `CContour` object and two callback functions.
 One callback functions lets the CContour object sample what you want to draw, and the other one lets you draw the generated contour plot.
-Both callback functions are defined as static function of ofApp.
+Both callback functions are defined as static functions of ofApp.

 ```cpp